 Opening Hours: Until 29 August 2016: Monday to Friday – 1000 to 1830 (last entry 1800).
 Weekends and Bank Holidays – 1000 to 1930 (last entry 1900).

 Tickets: Adult tickets are £15.00, children 3+ are £3.50 and children under 3 years go free.
 [Tickets purchased online are slightly cheaper – Adult £14.00, Children 3+ £2.50.] *You can pay an optional 10% donation which goes towards Kew Gardens’ conservation work.
 By agreeing to pay the donation, Kew Gardens can claim Gift Aid on the full ticket price if you are UK tax payer.

 Closest Tube Station: Kew Gardens [District – Richmond brand and Overground services]

-Parking: Parking costs £7.00 for the day at the Kew Gardens car park (TW8 3AF) which is accessed by Ferry Lane, a narrow turning off Kew Green.
+Parking: There is limited free parking around Kew Green (make sure to check for permit parking spots).
+Parking costs £7.00 for the day at the Kew Gardens car park (TW8 3AF) which is accessed by Ferry Lane, a narrow turning off Kew Green.
 From here, you’ll enter the gardens via Brentford Gate.
-More details about getting to Kew Gardens here.

 Good to Know